mariete1223/MarMenor/data_models_description/datamodels.md

 # TemperatureSensor

-A device that consists of a sensor, has category `Sensor` and is used for the purpose of sensing temperature`.
+A device that consists of a sensor, has category `Sensor` and is used for the purpose of sensing temperature, it returns one or multiple value.

 -  `address`: The mailing address
    -  Attribute type: **Property**. [address](https://schema.org/address)